-ESD materials are typically classified by how quickly electricity moves through them, or how resistant they are to static electric charge.
+ESD materials, which make up specialized countertops on ESD workbenches, are typically classified by how quickly electricity moves through them, or how resistant they are to static electric charge.

 Because plastics are naturally insulative, manufacturers of ESD materials mix plastics with a variety of conductive additives to reduce their resistance to create a path for electrostatic bleed-off and to prevent the buildup of electrons.
 Electrostatic discharge materials are typically divided into three basic sub-categories: Anti-static, conductive, and dissipative.